gadmm/RFCs/rfcs/interop.md

-This technique was probably not as well documented and crowd-sourced until recent years, and for similar reasons probably, we found aspects which could be improved in the prototype from 7 years ago at ocaml/ocaml#6101 (superfluous use of MAP_NORESERVE, usage of `mmap` instead of `mprotect`).
+This technique was probably not as well documented and crowd-sourced until recent years, and for similar reasons probably, we found aspects which could be improved over the prototype from 7 years ago at ocaml/ocaml#6101 (superfluous use of MAP_NORESERVE, usage of `mmap` instead of `mprotect`).
 (The implementation from OCaml multicore, however, seems to have been done in the right way from the beginning.)

-### One cannot use setrlimit with RLIMIT_AS to limit memory
+### One cannot use setrlimit with `RLIMIT_AS` to limit memory

 While this one is correct, this is a limitation of setrlimit which only offers to limit virtual memory, and not the resident set.
 The multicore concurrent collector, with the 4GB reserved space for minor heaps, already considered to give up on it.
-Since Linux 4.7, allocation done with mmap are counted for the RLIMIT_DATA resource limit (see `malloc(3)`).
+Since Linux 4.7, allocations done with mmap are counted for the `RLIMIT_DATA` resource limit (see `malloc(3)`).
 In addition, more advanced memory limits are provided by cgroups, and according to documentation they would work correctly.